 Come the second half and in an astonishing stroke of impertinence, the Hungarians took advantage of the unamusing misfortune of England defender Les Dawson to bustle the ball into the net.
 This outrage once again raised the issue of goalline technology.
 From now on, an electric forcefield must be placed along the England goal-line preventing it from being breached by swarthy upstarts ever again.

-England soon hit back, however, with a superlative brace of buy viagra goals by captain Steven Gerrard.
-In the dugout sat mascot Capello, the babbling Italian half-wit, whose latest bungle was to venture the opinion that David Beckham is no longer 21.
+England soon hit back, however, with a superlative brace of goals by captain Steven Gerrard.
+In the viagra for sale dugout sat mascot Capello, the babbling Italian half-wit, whose latest bungle was to venture the opinion that David Beckham is no longer 21.
 It seems, for his sins, he has been replaced with a wooden, Pinnochio-type wooden doll, for he sat impassive to the celebrations going on around him as Gerrard scored.
 Clearly, he did not have the sentience to understand what was going on.
 It cannot have been that he was thinking to himself, “YEAH, YOU DO IT NOW, YOU TWAT!
 AGAINST THE FUCKING HUNGARIANS, THE FUCKING PERENNIAL BRENTFORDS OF FUCKING EUROPE!
 WHERE THE FUCK WERE YOU AGAINST ALGERIA?
 BROWNING YOUR FUCKING SHORTS AND PASSING AROUND THE BALL LIKE THE FUCKING BASTARD SON OF DOUGLAS BADER AND STEVIE FUCKING WONDER!
 YOU’RE LIKE THE FUCKING HARD ON YOU GET ON THE TOP DECK OF THE FUCKING BUS, WHY CAN’T YOU GET IT UP WHEN IT ACTUALLY FUCKING MATTERS?”